michael-sumner/go-make-things/content/articles/2018/2018-08-15-you-should-always-attach-your-click-events-to-the-window.md

 - JavaScript
 ---

-*__IMPORTANT:__ The title of this article is wrong.
-After some additional testing, the article has been updated below to reflect that.*
+_**UPDATE:** The bug described in this article has been fixed.
+You can now safely ignore the advice below._

 I almost always use [event delegation](/checking-event-target-selectors-with-event-bubbling-in-vanilla-javascript/) for my JavaScript event listeners.
 It's better for performance, and gives you a bit more flexibility.